Alliant Energy — Renewable Energy Solutions

 The 0% rate is in primary legislation (Finance Act 2022) until 31 March 2027.
 It would require an Act of Parliament to change it before that date — which is not being proposed by any party.

-Do I need to do anything special to get the 0% VAT rate?
+Do I need to do anything special to get the rate?

 No. The 0% rate applies automatically to domestic solar installations by any VAT-registered installer.
 Our package prices (£5,999, £6,999, £9,000) are already the zero-rated prices — there's no VAT to add.